FAQs

 About the class

-Vicki Shotbolt is seeking compensation for everyone who paid for PC games or add-on content in the UK from 5 June 2018.
-For those based in Scotland, this date may extend further back.
+Vicki Shotbolt is seeking compensation for everyone who paid for PC games or add-on content in the UK from 4 June 2018.
+For those based in Scotland, this date extends back to 1 January 2010.

-The group of people who have been affected are known as the Class – find out more about how the Proposed Class of affected gamers is defined.
+The group of people who have been affected are known as the “Class” – find out more about how the Class of affected gamers is defined.

-For the purposes of this definition of the Proposed Class (“Class Definition”):
+For the purposes of this definition of the Class (“Class Definition”):

-2. “Class Period” means the period up to the date of the Collective Proceedings Order in these proceedings: (i) from 4 June 2018, in relation to members of the Class domiciled in England, Wales and Northern Ireland; and (ii) from 1 January 2010 in relation to members of the Class domiciled in Scotland.
+- “Class Period” means the period: (i) from 4 June 2018 to 4 June 2024, in relation to members of the Class domiciled in England, Wales and Northern Ireland; and (ii) from 1 January 2010 to 4 June 2024 in relation to members of the Class domiciled in Scotland.

-All Persons who fall within the definition of the Proposed Class and, on a date of domicile to be determined by the Tribunal, are:
+All Persons who fall within the definition of the Class and, on 11 March 2026, are:

-1. domiciled in the UK, are proposed to be included in the Proposed Class; and
+- domiciled in the UK, are automatically included in the Class; and

-2. not domiciled in the UK, are proposed to be permitted to opt-in to the proceedings.
+- not domiciled in the UK, are permitted to opt-in to the proceedings by 11 March 2026.

 In respect of any person who meets the Class Definition but has subsequently died, the Class will include their legal representative, a successor or assignee.